Diche-Bach/Chronicle-The-Disintegration-of-Russian-Military/README.md

     Respectful of human dignity and privacy (avoid gore or identifiable civilian content)

 To propose additions, open a pull request or submit an issue.

 License

+This repository does not host or redistribute copyrighted media files; all third-party materials are linked to their original public locations for documentation and analysis.

-All contents of this repository are released under the Creative Commons Zero v1.0 Universal license.
-This means:
+All original text, organization, and commentary in this repository are released under the Creative Commons Zero v1.0 Universal license, meaning they can be freely shared and reused without restriction.

-    You are free to copy, modify, distribute, and use the content.
+Linked or embedded media (e.g., videos, images) remain the property of their respective copyright holders and are included here for educational and research purposes under fair-use principles.

 For full legal text, see: CC0 1.0 Legal Code